DIY Picture Frame Moulding in the Master Bedroom

 My first step was to install the chair rail all around the room.

 The general rule of thumb for your chair rail height is to install it about 1/3 of the way up the wall.
 So, if you have 9 foot ceilings (which we do), then you’ll want your chair rail to be somewhere around 36″ off the ground.
-We did ours slightly higher than this, and the bottom of our chair rail sits at about 36 3/4″.
 There is no right or wrong way to do this – just choose a height that looks the most pleasing to your eyes!

-Start installing your chair rail in one corner of the room – cut one end of your trim at a 45-degree angle (learn more about mitered edges and how to use a miter saw right here), make a small mark on your wall where you want the bottom of the chair rail to go, and use your level to help ensure you install it straight.
-We used this laser level to get the chair rail started, then finished off the rest of the trim with a regular level.
+Start installing your chair rail in one corner of the room.
+Cut one end of your trim at a 45-degree angle (learn more about mitered edges and how to use a miter saw right here), use a pencil to make a small mark on your wall where you want the bottom of the chair rail to go, and use your level to help ensure you install it straight.
+We used this laser level to draw a level line and get the chair rail started.

-For installing the chair rail, I simply used my caulk gun to apply construction adhesive to the back of my trim, then pressed it into place (use your level to keep it straight!), and put a few finishing nails in it to hold it in place while the construction adhesive dried.
+For installing the chair rail, I simply used my caulk gun to apply liquid nails to the back of my trim, then pressed it into place (use your level to keep it straight!), and used my nail gun to nail into the studs whenever possible.

-If you need more tips on how to install this part of the trim, you can read this post on installing baseboards – it’s the exact same concept, just higher up on the wall!
+If you need more tips on how to install this part of the trim, you can check out this detailed tutorial on how to install chair rail molding!

 Step One: Purchase + Paint Your Trim